 #7 Not Setting Aside Reserve Funds

-Going back to the previous point, make sure your HOA has a reserve fund.
+Going back to the previous point, make sure about having HOA reserve funds.
 The reserve fund covers the cost of repairs, restoration, etc. of common areas such as community pools and playgrounds.
 If the reserve fund is underfunded, your HOA will be forced to forego critical repairs.
 Plus, in case of emergencies, your HOA will use the funds that were initially allocated elsewhere.

 #8 Not Considering Emergency Costs